Bristlecone Hemlock Facts

 Bristlecone Hemlock Physical Description

-The remarkable Bristlecone Hemlock is a variety of tree that captivates many who encounter it.
+The remarkable Bristlecone Hemlock reamains a variety of tree that captivates many lucky enough to encounter it.
 It also does so due to more than just one reason.
 Yes, it’s a visually appealing product of Nature, to be certain.
 Yet the species also attains a fully respectable physical size.

-Individuals specimens reach a maximum known height of approximately 98.4 ft (30 m).
-The trunk further tends to grow relatively straight in most cases.
-The bark covering this part of the tree manifests a dark brown in color.
+Individuals specimens of this marvel reach a maximum known height of roughly 98.4 ft (30 m).
+The trunk itself generally tends to grow relatively straight in most cases.
+The distinctive bark covering this part of the tree manifests a dark brown in color.
 It also displays deep longitudinal fissures.

 Extending out from this, the branches develop as comparatively thin in nature.
-These also develop in varying shades of brownish yellow or reddish brown when young.
-As the individual ages, though, this changes to shades of brownish gray or dark brown.
+These particular features also develop in varying shades of brownish yellow or reddish brown, but only when young.
+As the individual ages, though, this usually changes to shades of brownish gray or dark brown.

-The foliage of the Bristlecone Hemlock also merits attention.
+The foliage of the remarkaable Bristlecone Hemlock also merits a measure of attention.
 These evolved as evergreen in nature.
-Their flat, needle-like structure averages 0.5 – 1.5 in (1.2 – 4 cm) in length.
+Their flat, rather needle-like structure averages 0.5 – 1.5 in (1.2 – 4 cm) in length.
 The diameter of these leaves additionally only ranges from 0.04 – 0.08 in (1 – 2 mm).

-It’s the seed cones of the tree that likely garner the most attention, however.
-These average just 1 -2 in (2.5 – 5 cm) in lenght.
-Despite their tiny size, though, they display a striking tendency.
-That’s because they develop as fully vertical and erect in relation to the branch.
+Nonetheless, it’s the seed cones of the tree that likely garner the most attention, however.
+These average just 1 -2 in (2.5 – 5 cm) in length.
+Despite their size, though, they display a visually striking tendency.
+That’s because they typically develop as vertical and erect in relation to the branch.

 - Kingdom: Plantae